alitquan/MasterMindz_Mallick-A_Chow-M_Tricarico-G/README.md

 ## Roster: Alitquan Mallick, Melanie Chow, Gian "Giant" Tricarico

 ### Underlying Container: Doubly-Linked List
 We decided to use a doubly-linked list as the underlying container.
-We did not choose an arrayList as a container because then we would have to keep in mind the capacity of the container and runtimes would be affected by the resizing of the arrayList.
+We did not choose an ArrayList as a container because then we would have to keep in mind the capacity of the container and runtimes would be affected by the resizing of the ArrayList.
 Another big factor was the poll() and remove() methods, which involved the removal of an element.
-In an arrayList, this removal would require a linear runtime due to the fact that every element of the arrayList would have to be shifted down.
+In an ArrayList, this removal would require a linear runtime due to the fact that every element of the ArrayList would have to be shifted down.
 With a doubly-linked list, it would have constant runtime because the only step needed would be to set the front or the back to the nextNode or the prevNode.
 We chose a doubly-linked list rather than a single one so that the deque would not require a traversal of the list in order to add or remove at the end.